 When applying to University of California--Santa Cruz, it's important to note the application deadline is November 30.
 Scores for either the ACT or SAT test are due December 31.
 The application fee at University of California--Santa Cruz is $70.
 It is selective, with an acceptance rate of 60.9 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||December 31|

-The student-faculty ratio at University of California--Santa Cruz is 18:1, and the school has 44.1 percent of its classes with fewer than 20 students.
-The most popular majors at University of California--Santa Cruz include: Psychology, General; Business/Managerial Economics; English Language and Literature/Letters, Other; Sociology; and Environmental Studies.
-The average freshman retention rate, an indicator of student satisfaction, is 89.5 percent.
+The student-faculty ratio at University of California--Santa Cruz is 18:1, and the school has 49 percent of its classes with fewer than 20 students.
+The most popular majors at University of California--Santa Cruz include: Psychology, General; Environmental Studies; Business/Managerial Economics; Biology/Biological Sciences, General; and Sociology.
+The average freshman retention rate, an indicator of student satisfaction, is 90.3 percent.

 |Student gender distribution|